AetherialKilix/NodeMusicPlayer/README.md

 # NodeMusicPlayer
 A simple Music Player using node.
-(Meant for OBS, but usable with a webbrowser)
+(Meant for OBS, but usable with most webbrowsers)

 ## Hello
 Hello, I'm (Aetherial)Kilix.